peterkappelt/Tradfri-FHEM/README.md

 * Turn a bulb on or off
 * Set the brightness of a bulb
 * Get information about the bulb, e.g. firmware version and type
-* Get the ID's of all devices that are connected to the gateway
+* Get the IDs of all devices that are connected to the gateway
+* Get the IDs of all groups that are configured in the gateway
+* Turn a group on or off
+* Set the brightness of a group
 ## What this module can not do
 These points will be implemented later:
 * Set the color temperature of a bulb that is able to do that
 * Pair new devices
 * Read information from the bulb, like the current brightness, and react to it
-* Lighting Groups: control them, get information about the connected devices
+* Get information about groups, like connected devices

 ## Getting started
 You need to do as follows in order to control a bulb: